the-turing-way/the-turing-way/book/website/afterword/glossary.md

   Almost all open source software is also {ref}`Free / Libre Software<Free / Libre Software>`.
   For more details see: {ref}`Licensing<rr-licensing>` and {ref}`Open Source Software<rr-open-source>`.

+Open Scholarship
+  This is a concept that extends open research further.
+  It relates to making other aspects of scientific research open to the public such as open educational resources, having inclusive practice and citizen science.

 Open License
   A license is a document that specifies what can and cannot be done with a work.
   It grants permissions and states restrictions.